EmmmaTech/arke/README.md

     - [x] Error Parsing
     - [x] Bot & Bearer Authentication
     - [ ] Route Wrapping
+        - NOTE: this library will not wrap the routes themselves because they constantly change.
+          This library will only give the foundations needed for route wrapping for others to do it.
 - Gateway
     - Nothing has been implemented yet